Texas SportRiders FAQs :

 Q: Signals and communication.

-A: We use normal riding hand signals and sometimes a few riders will use helmet communicators to talk as we ride.
+A: We use normal riding hand and foot signals and sometimes a few riders will use helmet communicators to talk as we ride.
 This helps to warn of road dangers, emergency conditions and keeping the group together during rides.

 Q: Age of group members